-At Stainclife CofE Junior School, we aim to teach the knowledge, skills and attitudes that prepare children for their next stage of education.
+At Stainclife CofE Junior School, we intend to teach the knowledge, skills and attitudes that prepare children for their next stage of education.
 Our aim is to continue to develop life-long learners who have established the underlying skills that will enable them to succeed.

 In devising our curriculum we have sought the views of our pupils, parents and staff to ensure we have a curriculum based on a shared vision that matches the unique nature of our school and meets the needs of our diverse community.

-Our skills-based curriculum is designed with an emphasis on fostering resilience and independence.
+Our curriculum is designed with an emphasis on fostering resilience and independence.
 Children will progress their academic, personal, social and cultural abilities to ensure they become skilled readers, writers, mathematicians, scientist, athletes and artists, as well as confident speakers, listeners, thinkers, problem-solvers, reasoners and evaluators.

-Using engaging ‘big questions’ as the vehicle for our subject-based curriculum, we aim to develop the skills of our children to ensure we are able to show our pupils what it is truly like to be a ‘Geographer’, ‘Historian’, ‘Artist’, ‘Designer’ ‘Technician’, ‘Performer’ or ‘Person of Faith’.
+Using engaging ‘big questions’ as the vehicle for our subject-based curriculum, we aim to develop the knowledge and skills of our children to ensure we are able to show our pupils what it is truly like to be a ‘Geographer’, ‘Historian’, ‘Artist’, ‘Designer’ ‘Technician’, ‘Performer’ or ‘Person of Faith’.
 By creating a spiralled curriculum that continually builds on prior knowledge, we are able to promote and encourage resilience and make sure learning sticks through making connections, extending learning and exploring topics fully.

 Each half term will have a foundation subject as its main focus – therefore children can ‘dig deep’ into a subject and teachers can plan a purposeful learning journey that has a clear and sequenced progression of knowledge and skill.
 Across the year, children will experience this depth of learning across our foundation subjects and subjects such as English, Maths, PE, Science Computing, RE and PSHE/RSE will be taught as continuous units alongside.
 Subject leaders have chosen the focus of study based on the age and development stage of the children; the cultural capital of our community and to bridge any gaps in the wider experiences of our children.